 - Under normal business conditions, inspection requests are filled within 24 hours of the request.
 If an inspection request is received after 5:00PM, the request is usually handled as though it was received the following day.
 Most of the time, the inspectors' schedules for the next business day are full by middle to late afternoon of the prior business day.
 However, if an inspection request is received, the project may receive the inspection immediately if an inspector is in proximity of the project.
 Projects should be ready to receive the inspection at the time of the request unless a specific time and date is being requested.

 - Who must be present during an inspection?

-- A representative capable of performing the required tests and capable of providing access to inspection areas must be present.
+- A representative, who is knowledgeable about the project and capable of performing the required tests and capable of providing access to inspection areas must be present.

 - What if my system fails to pass inspection?